1920s Trivia

 Answer: Harry S. Truman

-Question: Which German dictator led the Nazi regime during World War II?
+Question: Which notorious German dictator steered the dark course of the Nazi regime during World War II, leaving an indelible mark on history?

 Answer: Adolf Hitler